 Set Up the A/B Testing Campaign

 You’ll choose a single variable type— Subject line, From name, Content, or Send time—and create up to three variations.
 We’ll generate all possible combinations and send them to different sets of subscribers, so no subscriber receives more than one combination of your campaign.
+The combination that subscribers receive are chosen at random and tracked solely for the purpose of choosing a winner, so you won't be able to see which combination a subscriber received.

 Choose Winner Criteria